Khairallah Talfah: Saddam's regime and death

-Family
+Personal life and family

 His sons and daughters were known to behave like miniatures of their father.
 It was alleged that they could be quite unpleasant to people, expecting others to show obedience, deference and acknowledge their superiority.

-His daughter Ilham إلهام (born 1955 and later died of cancer) was schooled in the famously good and strict Christian convent girls' school of Rahibat Al-Taqdomah مدرسة راهبات التقدمة.
+His daughter Ilham (born 1955 and later died of cancer) was schooled in the famously good and strict Christian convent girls' school of Rahibat Al-Taqdomah.
 Ilham was the half-sister of Sajida (Saddam's wife) and Adnan Khairallah (Defence Minister).

-The daughters of President Ahmed Hassan al-Bakr were in that school راهبات التقدمة before Ilham.
+The daughters of President Ahmed Hassan al-Bakr were in that school before Ilham.
 Al-Bakr's daughters were known to have been very well behaved, mingling seamlessly with all others and not showing any of the superiority and arrogance that became the usual behaviour of Khairallah Talfah's daughter Ilham.
 It is reported that Ilham disagreed with a Kurd girl's opinion in a religious education lesson; then the secret service, sent by her father Khairallah the next morning, arrested the young girl who was then reportedly released after a few days but never joined the school again.
 Ilham was reportedly saying that she had to get her arrested to teach her and any other person who dares to "behave inappropriately" a good lesson.

 Ilham married Ahmed Hassan al-Bakr's son, only to divorce from him as soon as Saddam took power from al-Bakr, allegedly through the influence of her father Khairallah.
-Ilham then married Watban وطبان, Saddam's half brother.
+Ilham then married Watban, Saddam's half brother.

-Khairallah Talfah's son Lou'ay لؤي was shot with a hand gun in 1983 while in the resort of Habbaniya.
+Khairallah Talfah's son Lou'ay was shot with a hand gun in 1983 while in the resort of Habbaniya.
 The bullet fractured his femur and an emergency surgery to fix the fracture with a plate and screws was performed in Rasheed Military Hospital in Baghdad on the same night.
 He made a full recovery after a few weeks' stay in Rasheed Military Hospital Officers' Fracture ward.
-The surgery was performed by Major General Doctor Moflih Al-Dulaimi اللواء الطبيب مفلح فارس الدليمي اختصاصي جراحة العظام والكسور who happened to have been on-on call that night.
+The surgery was performed by Major General Doctor Moflih Al-Dulaimi who happened to have been on-on call that night.
 The circumstances of the shooting were not clear, but he claimed that it had been an accidental shooting while cleaning the gun.
-However, no gunpowder wounds وشم بارودي were reported to have been seen on the entry wound by the surgeons.
+However, no gunpowder wounds were reported to have been seen on the entry wound by the surgeons.
 This means that the gun was unlikely to have been fired within 90 cm of the injured, and therefore, it could not have been self-inflicted.

-Family ties
+Shortly before his death, Talfah's legs were amputated because he was suffering from diabetes.

+Relatives

 He had strong family ties with the highest Iraqi power figures: